On this page

 The entire sports community has been impacted by the coronavirus pandemic, leaving student-athletes and coaches wondering exactly what these changes mean for the future of college athletic recruiting.

-It’s now more important than ever for student-athletes to maximize their online presence and to be proactive in starting recruiting conversations with coaches.
+NCSA is tracking these changes closely in the sections below and breaking things down for recruits to help them make informed decisions during this challenging time.
+It’s important for student-athletes to maximize their online presence and be proactive in starting recruiting conversations with coaches.
 Keep reading to find out the latest information, as well as the steps you can take right now to keep your recruiting journey on track.

 If you have any questions about your path to college recruiting, please email [email protected].

 The good news is, much of the college recruiting process happens digitally.
-In 2019, college coaches on NCSA’s recruiting network:

 At NCSA, we’re committed to helping student-athletes leverage their online presence to connect with college coaches and find their best college match with our digital recruiting tools.